jmdaly/ouster-lidar-mcp-server/README.md

 - Capture Lidar scans
 - Configure sensor parameters
 - Support for multiple simultaneous sensor connections
+- Run directly from GitHub using `uvx` without local cloning

 ## Requirements

 - Python 3.11 or higher
-- Ouster SDK 0.14.0 or higher
+- Ouster SDK 0.14.0 or higher (installed automatically when using `uvx`)
-- MCP library 1.7.1 or higher
+- MCP library 1.7.1 or higher (installed automatically when using `uvx`)
-- uv package manager (recommended)
+- uv package manager (which includes `uvx`)

 ## Installation